fabandmina/fabandmina.github.io/content/about/index.en.md

 ## Mina
 {{< columns >}}
 I was born in Tokyo, Japan.
-After graduating from University as an architect student, I worked at a local atelier in Kyoto.
+After graduating from University as an architecture student, I worked at a local atelier in Kyoto.
 At the same time, I became a café barista as a hobby.
 I quit my settled life to become a nomad.
 I had never imagined to marry someone until I met Fab during my bikepacking trip.
 I have visited over 60 countries so far...

 Swimming in nature is one of my favourite activities.
 Otherwise I really enjoy chilling and eating.
 That's why I think being the stoker on a semi-recumbent tandem bicycle is the perfect fit!